 [Section 463 amended by No. 19 of 2010 s.
 21(2).]

-464. Local government may vary fees
+464. Fees etc. in Sch.
+2, 3 and 4, local government may vary

 A local government having the care, control, and management of a pound may, from time to time, increase, decrease or otherwise vary the poundage fees, trespass fees, ranger’s fees, and sustenance charges specified in Schedules 2, 3 and 4 in respect of the public pound but only on and after the day on which the local government has caused notice of the increase or variation to be published in the Gazette.